h2oai/h2o-automl-paper/openml_automlbenchmark/README.md

 ```
 In practice, this was not all executed in a single loop to improve parallelism.

-The `1h8c` and `4h8c` constraints show that all the listed frameworks have been tested for 1h and 4h on 8 cores machines: `m5.2xlarge` EC2 instances.
+The `1h8c` constraint tells that all the listed frameworks have been tested for 1h on 8 cores: `m5.2xlarge` EC2 instances.

 ### Configuration